cognetive/VPC-Flow-Logs-Analytics/README.md

 - ABBytes
 - BABytes

-## Integration with IBM Watson Studio
+## Quick Start with IBM Watson Studio
 ### Import Analytics Notebook
 To import Analytics notebook into a Watson Studio project, create a new notebook, select the *From URL* tab and provide the URL link for the notebook.
 ### Load Data